sazidnur/ovpn_script/README.md

 # OpenVpn Automatic Setup Script with Docker

-Copy the script to your sevrer, change chmod to +x to script, run the script with arguments, it will setup automatcially a vpn server with docker, it will provide a .ovpn file in the same folder where the script is located and it will add schedule turn on whenever you start server or restart.
+Copy the script to your sevrer, change chmod to +x to script, run the script with arguments like your public IP (generally in VPN case we use public IP, you can provide local IP if you want for local net), port, profile name.
+It will setup automatcially a VPN server with docker, also it will provide a .ovpn file in the same folder where the script is located.
+This script will add automatic turn on whenever you start server or restart.

 ## Commands: